-In addition to representing sellers and buyers in real estate disputes, Jeanne has represented real estate developers, owners, and construction companies in litigation arising out of construction projects, including matters involving claims of defective design, defective construction, and theft by contractor.
+In addition to representing sellers and buyers in real estate disputes, Jeanne has represented real estate developers, owners, and construction companies and other contractors in litigation arising out of construction projects, including matters involving claims of breach of contract, defective design, defective construction, and theft by contractor.
 Jeanne has also represented clients in environmental litigation relating to hazardous waste disposal, groundwater contamination, asbestos abatement, and insurance coverage for environmental claims.

 |Top Lawyer - Consumer Protection||Madison Magazine||2007|

 |Attorney||Erhard Law Group, LLC f/k/a Erhard & Payette, LLC||2009 - 2015|

 |Lawyering Skills Course Visiting Faculty||University Of Wisconsin Law School||2003 - 2014|

 |Attorney||Whyte Hirschboeck Dudek S.C.||1998 - 2003|